More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

 Industrial hemp in the United States, for example, doesn’t have more than 0.3% THC, while in the European Union, the limit is 0.2%.

-Sure, it is possible to smoke hemp, but it’s not going to get you high as you would expect because it doesn’t have intoxicating cannabinoids.
+Sure, it is possible to smoke hemp, but it’s not going to get you high as you might be think because it doesn’t have psychoactive cannabinoids (THC).

 Most people find relief within hemp-derived products, such as tinctures, oils, or the seeds themselves.